Honorary Positions and Degrees Policy

 Those who are conferred with honorary positions or honorary degrees will continue to advance the reputation and standing of AC in the community and provide inspiration to students and graduates.
 Honorary positions and honorary degrees will not be awarded to:

-- current staff (except in some instances Professional Fellow and Fellow of the College);
+current staff (except in some instances Professional Fellow, University College Chair, and Fellow);

 AC recognises the following honorary degrees and honorary positions:

 The purpose of the Honorary Doctorate is to recognise an individual who has achieved eminence in an area of education or research, or is distinguished by eminent service to the community.
 These achievements must be well beyond the usual expectations of the nominee’s usual role and responsibility.
 For the purposes of this honorary award, eminent achievement may be evidenced by (for example):

 an outstanding and esteemed national or international reputation in a particular field of learning and/or research;

 an outstanding contribution to a broad section of society or to the advancement of human wellbeing;

 an outstanding contribution which has influenced the thinking or general wellbeing of the wider community;